 If you answered "No", to any or all of the questions in our list above then we feel it's okay for you to call yourself bisexual.
-We don't care how attracted you are to the genders around you - you're bisexual as soon as you stop being exclusively attracted to only one sex.
+We don't care how attracted you are to the genders around you - you're bisexual as soon as you stop being exclusively attracted to only one gender.

 That's it.
 It really is as easy as that.

 How you chose to self-identify is up to you - you can call yourself bi-curious, or pansexual, or biromantic, or omnisexual if you feel more comfortable with those terms (see our article "Is Bisexuality Mandatory?" for more on this).Some people identify as straight and have same-sex attractions.
 Some identify as gay and have different-sex attractions.
 How you label yourself is a matter of personal choice, but no matter what you add into the definition of gay, straight, or how you define bicurious or pansexual, the definition of bisexual as a sexuality remains very simple.

 Some people describe their attraction as being to "men and women".
 Our "more than one" definition for bisexuality covers this.